ubernostrum/django-registration/docs/security.rst

-By default, django-registration applies a list of reserved names, and does not permit users to create accounts using those names (see :class:`~registration.validators.ReservedNameValidator`).
+By default, django-registration applies a list of reserved names, and does not permit users to create accounts using those names (see :class:`~django_registration.validators.ReservedNameValidator`).
 The default list of reserved names includes many names that could cause confusion or even inappropriate access.
-These reserved names fall into several
+These reserved names fall into several categories:
-categories:

 * Usernames which could allow a user to impersonate or be seen as a site administrator.
 For example, `'admin'` or `'administrator'`.